laudares/postgresql-docs/docs/solutions/pgbackrest.md

     $ sudo chown postgres:postgres /var/lib/pgbackrest
     ```

-3. The default pgBackRest configuration file location is `/etc/pgbackrest/pgbackrest.conf`.
-If it does not exist, then `/etc/pgbackrest.conf` is used next.
-Edit the `pgbackrest.conf` file to include the following configuration:
+3. The default `pgBackRest` configuration file location is `/etc/pgbackrest/pgbackrest.conf` but some systems continue to use the old default file, `/etc/pgbackrest.conf`, which remains a valid alternative.
+If the former is not present in your system, create the latter.

+   Access the file's parent directory (either `cd /etc/` or `cd /etc/pgbackrest/`), make a backup copy of it:

     ```
+    cp pgbackrest.conf pgbackrest.conf.orig
+    ```

+   Then use the following command to create a basic configuration file using the environment variables we created in a previous step:

+    ```
+    cat <<EOF > pgbackrest.conf
     [global]

     # Server repo details